srinu-nayak/SRINU-NAYAK/README.md

-<h3 align="left">At NxtWave’s CCBP 4.0 Intensive, I’m currently working as a TA as fullstack development with a specialization in 4.0 technologies.
+<h3 align="left">At NxtWave’s CCBP 4.0 Intensive, I worked as a TA as data scientist with a specialization in 4.0 technologies.
 In love with the coding challenges and hands-on projects.
 With Industry’s first ever IRC 4.0, getting ready to take on new challenges in the tech world.</h3>

 ###